- 7.5–7.9 in

 - The oldest Purple Martin on record was at least 13 years, 9 months old, banded in 1933 and found in 1947.
+It lived in Illinois.

 Purple Martins forage over towns, cities, parks, open fields, dunes, streams, wet meadows, beaver ponds, and other open areas.
 In eastern North America they used to breed along forest edges and rivers, where dead snags offered woodpecker holes to nest in.
 But since humans began supplying nest boxes for them, eastern martins have become urbanites, living almost exclusively near cities and towns.
 In the West, martins have stuck with woodpecker holes in mountain forests or Pacific lowlands.
 Purple Martin wintering grounds are savannas and agricultural fields in Bolivia, Brazil, and elsewhere in South America.
 At night, wintering martins flock into cities and towns to roost, often in the trees of village plazas.

 A year-round insectivore, the Purple Martin eats flying insects at altitudes higher than other swallows, often exceeding 150 feet and sometimes 500 feet or more off the ground.
 When they encounter prey, they turn suddenly sideways or upward, speed up, and then flare their tails as they trap the insect.
 Their menu includes beetles, flies, dragonflies, damselflies, leafhoppers, grasshoppers, crickets, butterflies, moths, wasps, bees, caddisflies, spiders, cicadas, termites, and mayflies.
 They feed during the day, rarely in groups but often in pairs (probably so the male can guard the female from mating with other males).
 Martins pick up small bits of gravel to help them digest insect exoskeletons.